Black Celebration: Songs

 By 19 November 1985, the band was recording "A Question of Lust", one of four Gore-sung songs on the record, an all-time high for any Depeche Mode album to date.
-Alongside "Lust", Gore sang lead vocals on "Sometimes", "It Doesn't Matter Two" and "World Full of Nothing", saying "we've noticed that my voice is more suited to the softer and slower songs than Dave's [Gahan]".
+Alongside "A Question of Lust", Gore sang lead vocals on "Sometimes", "It Doesn't Matter Two" and "World Full of Nothing", saying "we've noticed that my voice is more suited to the softer and slower songs than [Gahan]'s".

 After a single day off for New Year's Day 1986, the band returned to the studio, and on 14 January 1986 they had mixed the album track "World Full of Nothing" as well as recorded and mixed one of the album's B-sides.
 Miller said that, for their album Speak & Spell, the band had recorded so many songs that they just picked a few to be the B-sides for their singles.
 For Black Celebration, they wrote their B-sides separately.
-Said Jones, "There was never a sense that a B-side was a throwaway."
-In addition, the band deliberately wanted to move away from just doing "simple extended version[s]" of their singles, instead opting to record the experimental "Black Day" and "Breathing in Fumes", which were based off of album tracks "Black Celebration" and "Stripped", respectively.
-Because the B-sides were often recorded quickly (sometimes in just one day), Jones called their production "refreshing" after the weight of the other album track's recording sessions.
+Said Jones, "There was never a sense that a B-side [from Black Celebration] was a throwaway."
+In addition, the band deliberately wanted to move away from just doing "simple extended version[s]" of their singles, instead opting to record the experimental "Black Day" and "Breathing in Fumes", which were based on album tracks "Black Celebration" and "Stripped", respectively.
+Because the B-sides were often recorded quickly, sometimes in just one day, Jones called their production "refreshing" after the weight of the other album track's recording sessions.
+Wilder said that "Black Day" was essentially recorded live, "[it] was one of those rare tracks that just came together spontaneously in the studio."

 The album continued to be a transition album for Wilder, whose final songwriting credit with the band was the instrumental B-side "Christmas Island"; after Black Celebration Wilder continued to transition to spend more time arranging and performing songs and producing and engineering the band's sound.
-Years later, Wilder said he stopped songwriting for the band because it didn't come naturally to him, and he struggled with the lyrics, saying "My interest is more about atmosphere and production and editing and all the other things."
+Years later, Wilder said he stopped songwriting for the band because it did not come naturally to him, and he struggled with the lyrics, saying "My interest is more about atmosphere and production and editing and all the other things."

 Adding further tensions in the studio, Jones and Miller fretted over the album's final mix, taking three weeks to mix the album over and over, before the band finally staged an intervention to force a final mix.
 The completed mix included, according to Jones, "more reverb" and various echo effects to add to the "mystical" quality of the recording.